satumedishub/project-template/PULL_REQUEST_TEMPLATE.md

 ## Related issues

 <!-- Recommended
-Link related issues below.
-Insert the issue link or reference after the word "Closes" if merging this should automatically close it.
+Explain here how the reviewer will test this PR: commands, dependencies, steps, etc.

 - Closes #123
 - Relates #123
 - Requires #123
 - Superseds #123
 -->
--

 ## Use cases

 <!-- Recommended
-Explain here the different behaviors that this PR introduces or modifies in this project, user roles, environment configuration, etc.
+Explain the different behaviors that this PR introduces or modifies in this project, user roles, environment configuration, etc.

 If you are familiar with Gherkin test scenarios, we recommend its usage: https://cucumber.io/docs/gherkin/reference/ -->